top of page

 Yes.
 We request all written responses be completed via the submittable application.
 You can complete the application via audio or video.
 Please contact pita@akronsoultrain.org for instructions.

-*In the event of a “tie” for the final slots, or other unforeseen situation, it is within the discretion of the committee/organization to offer partial residencies and stipends of not less than half.
+*In the event of a “tie” for the final slots, or other unforeseen situations, it is within the discretion of the committee/organization to offer partial residencies and stipends of not less than half.

 bottom of page